 Normally, there are three types of laser engravers specialized for different works.
 Fiber lasers are heavier and can cut heavy metal and obviously, those are the most expensive.

-The CO2 lasers are heavily efficient for laser engraving in any material except stainless steel due to the reason that the stainless steel refelts the laser beam in the opposite direction.
+The CO2 lasers are heavily efficient for laser engraving in any material except stainless steel because the stainless steel refelts the laser beam in the opposite direction.
 This is why a temporary paint coating is used to engrave stainless steel tumblers while working with a CO2 laser.

 The diode lasers are the smallest laser engravers and most small users take the help of these for engraving on vinyl, ply, and wood.

-You should not just buy a laser engraver blindly without assessing its need of it.
+You should not just blindly buy a laser engraver without assessing its need.
 Due to the variety and working type, different materials may require different types of a laser engravers.

 To be on the safe side, you can go for a CO2 laser engraver like Glowforge and have the freedom to engrave just anything except heavy metal.